legend-exp/g4simple/README.md

 # g4simple
-Under development
+Perhaps the simplest fully-featured G4 application.

 Based on one-file simulation by Jason Detwiler.

-Physics List: uses Geant4's named physics lists, set them using macro commands (see example)
+Physics List: uses Geant4's named physics lists, set them using macro commands (see example in run.mac)

 Generator: uses Geant4's GPS.
-Set it up using macro commands (see example)
+Set it up using macro commands (see example in run.mac)

-Geometry: currently a specific geometry, will be converted to GDML-based.
+Geometry: uses g4gdml (see example in run.mac).
 Also plan to add a G4tgrLineProcessor-based geometry input scheme.

-Output: currently specific to the implemented geometry, will be converted to a generic scheme (first ROOT, then JSON tracks, then ultimately maybe HDF5)
+Output: uses Geant4's analysis manager (root, hdf5, xml, csv), with several configurable options for output format, sensitive volumes, etc (see example in run.mac)

+Visualization: uses avaialable options in your G4 build (see example in visualize.mac)

+Postprocessing: you will want to postprocess the output to apply the detector response.
+See example code in PostProcExamples that runs on the output of run.mac.

 See similar project by Jing Liu at https://github.com/jintonic/gears